Descanonge/neba/docs/source/config/usage.rst

 The loader does not support the traitlets feature of configuration file inheritance via (in the config file) ``load_subconfig("some_other_script.py")``.
-This would be doable, but for the moment we recommend instead that you specify multiple configuration files in :attr:`.ApplicationBase.config_files`, remembering that each configuration file replaces the values of the previous one in the list.
+This would be doable, but for the moment we recommend instead that you specify multiple configuration files in :attr:`.Application.config_files`, remembering that each configuration file replaces the values of the previous one in the list.

 `Yaml <https://yaml.org/>`__ is supported via :class:`.YamlLoader` and the third-party module `ruamel.ymal <ruamel_>`_.